-The scope of balancing work varies significantly for each zone substation however will be largely dependent on the following three items:
+The scope of balancing work varies significantly for each zone substation within Tranche 1 dependent on three items addressing the existing out of balance:

 - The number of existing automatic switchable sections served by the zone substation.
 Automatic switchable sections, a feeder section delineated by an Automatic Circuit Recloser (ACR), sectionaliser and/or circuit breaker, are used to ensure customer outages are minimised in the event of a fault occurring on the network.
-Typically heavily vegetated and populated areas have a greater number of automatic switchable sections. - Number of 22kV feeders emanating from the zone substation and total route length of the 22kV network at each respective site; and

-Number of transfer feeders from normally non-REFCL protected feeders to REFCL protected zone substations.
+Typically alpine regions, heavily vegetated and populated areas have a greater number of automatic switchable sections. - Number of 22kV feeders emanating from the zone substation and total route length of the 22kV network at each respective site; and - Number of transfer feeders supplied from zone substations that are not in Tranche 1 of the Program.
 This increases the amount of 22kV network requiring to be balanced.
+Wonthaggi for example includes the balancing costs of transfer feeders to Phillip Island, Lang Lang and Leongatha.
+(Lang Lang is a nominated REFCL site and as this particular feeder is balanced as part of Tranche 1 works, no further work will be required to balance the feeder when the REFCL is installed at Lang Lang in a later Tranche.)